-“We are so excited to have received this honor,” said, ECELP director, Angela Barnes.
+“We are so excited to have received this honor,” said ECELP director, Angela Barnes.
 “The hard work and dedication of our teachers, administrators, and faculty are a huge part of what makes our preschool such a unique place for children to grow and learn.”

 NAEYC is a national organization dedicated to ensuring young children thrive and learn in environments that promote holistic development.
 It is also the organization that awards national recognition to preparation programs for early childhood teachers, including the PK3 program in the School of Education.
-Both accreditations require significant input from administrators, faculty, staff families and community members.
+Both accreditations require significant input from administrators, faculty, staff, families and community members.

 The ECELP is a Reggio Emilio-inspired early childhood program.
-The school’s philosophy is focused on exploration and discovery in a supportive and enriching environment based on the interest of the children through a self-guided curriculum.
+The program’s philosophy is focused on exploration and discovery in a supportive and enriching environment based on the interest of the children through a self-guided curriculum.

 Students in LSU’s early childhood teacher preparation and graduate programs also benefit through the unique opportunities the ECELP presents as an integral part of the School of Education.
 Teacher candidates get hands-on experience in their pursuit of undergraduate and graduate education.
 Students from all majors are also welcomed to volunteer or assist research faculty at the preschool in a myriad of ways.
 Volunteers and projects range from education students helping in the classroom to agriculture students installing the on-site garden and kinesiology students providing enrichment physical activities.